payalazelaya/digital-portfolio/src/blog/2023-03-07-traditional-design-warm-vs-cool-surreal-painting.md

 ---
-title: Traditional Design - Warm vs Cool, Interior vs Exterior, Surrealism
+title: Traditional Design - Warm vs Cool, Interior vs Exterior, and Surrealism Painting
 author: "Paola Ayala Zelaya "
 description: Gouache painting of a dog looking out of a window to gaze at the floating shapes it sees outside